 Yes, it is a great time to visit Milan during the months of April to May or September to October.
 The spring and fall months straddle the city’s peak tourism season.

 The average temperature in Milan during this time typically ranges from a high of (18°C) to a low of 46°F (8°C).
-It is moderately chilly, humid, but cool at the same time.
+It is moderately chilly yet humid, at the same time.

-You can get from Milan to Lake Como by opting for a train that goes to Como Nord Lago and you will reach your destination within an hour.
+You can get from Milan to Lake Como within an hour by opting for a train that goes to Como Nord Lago.

 There is a decent amount of rainfall experienced in the city during April, but is much lesser than what falls in March.
 Expect a shower or two over 14 days of the month.